mathildemong/Projet-Automatisation/README.md

 # Projet-Automatisation

-Projet d'automatisation web (Selenium) et API (REST-assured), avec des scénarios de test écrits en Gherkin et exécutés via Cucumber + JUnit 5.
+A web (Selenium) and API (REST-assured) automation project, with test scenarios written in Gherkin and executed via Cucumber and JUnit 5.

 ## Prerequisites